tencent cloud

 new StaticSessionCredentialsProvider(accessKey, secretKey);

-// Enter the service access address provided by Tencent Cloud.
+// Fill in the access address provided by Tencent Cloud

 String endpoints = "rmq-xxx.rocketmq.xxxtencenttdmq.com:8081";